waferchuck/easy_gvim/README.md

 # easy_gvim
-off the shelf gVIM
+Off the shelf gVIM, just unzip and it should be ready to use.

-Optimized for C/C++ development
+Optimized for C/C++ development.

 user gvim.exe to get started.